maciej-ka/learning-notes/java.md

 in a single JVM

 ### Spring Cloud
 Sometimes you have to build distributed system.
-Even if you're not intentionally building microservice you probably have more than one server.
+Even if you're not intentionally building microservice
+you probably have more than one server.

-Spring Cloud: set of extensions for building microservices layered on top of Spring Boot.
+Spring Cloud: set of extensions for building microservices
+layered on top of Spring Boot.

-#### Configuration
+### Microservice: Configuration service
-When having more than on service, you want to have one place for configuration.
+When having more than on service,
+you want to have one place for configuration.

 By configuration we mean keys and values.
 Alternatives:
 - environment variables
 - property files